DimmKG/RHVoice/README.md

-This is the [RHVoice](https://github.com/RHVoice/RHVoice) fork with minimal support of pre-reform russian orthography.
+This is the [RHVoice](https://github.com/RHVoice/RHVoice) fork with minimal support for pre-reform russian orthography.

 # RHVoice